Sila

 Good Will Not Taking Things Personally

-Letting go of attachment to the world becomes impossible when one is caught in the grip of anger, whether directed at themselves, others, or their circumstances.
-The path to cultivating kindness and compassion begins with understanding that all beings, including ourselves, are bound by clinging to the Five Aggregates.
+Letting go of desire and attachment to the world becomes impossible when one is caught in the grip of anger, whether directed at themselves, others, or their circumstances.
+The path to cultivating kindness and compassion begins with understanding that all beings, including ourselves, are bound by desires and clinging to the Five Aggregates.
 Until one achieves liberation, their actions stem from desire, aversion, and not knowing.

 Through contemplation, we come to see that our perceptions, emotions, and thoughts are not always reliable.
 It’s human nature to misinterpret or jump to incorrect conclusions because we often fail to see reality as it truly is.

 Recognizing that we are all influenced by craving, aversion, and not knowing helps us avoid taking things personally.
-We begin to understand that the actions of others, like our own, are shaped by their past experiences and conditions.
+We begin to understand that the actions of others, like our own, are shaped by their experiences and based on causes and conditions.

 We can never fully know the struggles someone else has faced, so any judgment we form is inevitably clouded by a lack of understanding.
 Similarly, taking things personally reflects a misunderstanding, as no one is deliberately acting "against us."
 Even harmful actions often arise from someone’s inner pain, driven by greed, anger, or not knowing.